The Innovation Pipeline

 Based on the timeframe we were working with to complete a minimum viable product, and wanting to prioritize constant updating over quantity of content, I scaled back the site, planning to release a spotlight, team page, and videos in a future release.

-The result was a streamlined product focused on giving details for beginner and experienced faculty members through different stages being highlighted along the way.
+The result was a streamlined product focused on providing details for beginner and experienced faculty members, with different stages highlighted along the way.

 View the Figma Homepage Prototype Here